oseintow/laravel-bigcommerce/README.md

 Bigcommerce::setApiVersion('v2');
 ```

-To access API resource use
 There are 2 ways to access resource from bigcommerce using this package.

 1. Using the http verbs(ie. this gives you more flexibility and also support api v3 and also returns laravel collection)
-2. Using Bigcommerce Collection (this does not support api v3 yet and laravel collection).
+2. Using Bigcommerce Collection (this does not support api v3 and laravel collection).

 ##Using Http verbs